3dcitydb/plugin-ade-manager/resources/doc/README.txt

 3. About
 --------

-By using the @pluginShortName@, it is possible to export data from a @citydbName@ instance into tables.
-Supported output formats are Microsoft Excel and CSV.
+The @pluginShortName@ plugin allows you to dynamically extend a @citydbName@ instance to be able to store and manage CityGML Application Domain Extension (ADE) data in the database.

 4. Requirements